-Women in Physics and Astronomy at San Francisco State University seeks to promote diversity and the inclusion of women in the fields of physics and astronomy at our school and in our community.
+Women in Physics and Astronomy at San Francisco State University seeks to promote diversity and the inclusion of women and other underrepresented groups in the fields of physics and astronomy at our school and in our community.

 See the events page or follow us on Facebook for more details and notice on any changes to this schedule.